akazukin5151/approportionment/README.md

 * https://en.wikipedia.org/wiki/Counting_single_transferable_votes

 * [Ireland, Dail](https://assets.gov.ie/111110/03f591cc-6312-4b21-8193-d4150169480e.pdf)
+    - Surplus to distribute is from the last parcel of votes that bought the candidate over the quota.
+    - Except, if all of those votes were first preference votes for that candidate (in other words, none of the votes were previously transferred; this is always true in the second count), then all votes will be examined
+    - Ceiling the largest remainders necessary to reach the surplus, and floor the rest ([121.6c](https://www.irishstatutebook.ie/eli/1992/act/23/section/121/enacted/en/html))
 * [Australia, Senate](https://aec.gov.au/Voting/counting/senate_count.htm)
-    - All of a candidate's votes are transferred, at a reduced value (but is it fractional?)
+    - All of a candidate's votes are transferred, at a reduced value.
+[Decimals are truncated](https://www.aec.gov.au/learn/files/poster-count-senate-pref-voting.pdf)
 * [Scotland, councils](https://www.legislation.gov.uk/ssi/2007/42/schedule/1/made) ([simple english](https://blog.opavote.com/2016/11/plain-english-explanation-of-scottish.html))
     - Like Australia, but has fractional transfers up to 5 decimal places
     - Re-transfers from an eliminated candidate uses their original transfer value.
 (If a vote was transferred to a candidate, it becomes a fractional vote, and that candidate is eliminated, then the fractional vote is transferred as the fraction)
 * [Malta](https://legislation.mt/eli/cap/354/eng/pdf), page 117
     - All ballots examined, reduce the value, round down, and transfer.
 If rounding down causes less transfers than needed, round the highest decimals up until the entire surplus is transferred.
+    - Decimals in the share of surplus are rounded to favour the larger party
     - If there are multiple surpluses, transfer the one that appeared first in the counts.
 Eg candidate A has a surplus, candidate B gains a bigger surplus in another count, candidate A's surplus should still be transferred first.
     - Transfer of surpluses only considers the batch of votes that was transferred the soonest.
 Eg A's count is made up of first and second preferences.
-A's surplus is transferred from the second preferences only.
+A's surplus is transferred from the second preferences first.
 If after such transferral there is still a surplus, the remaining surplus are exhausted.